Vanilearn/Data-Analysis-Projects/README.md

 **Project Files**

 1.Bike purchase Excel Project.xls : The original dataset used for the analysis,Contains the cleaned data, pivot tables, visualizations, and dashboard.
-2. Bike Sales Dashboard.jpg : Contains the dashboard for Bike Sales data analysis.
+2.Bike Sales Dashboard.jpg : Contains the dashboard for Bike Sales data analysis.

-How to Use
-Download the Excel workbook from the repository.
+How to Use: Download the Excel workbook from the repository.
 Open the file and explore the various sheets.

 **Insights**
 Some key insights derived from this project include: